NativeScript/nativescript-marketplace-demo/README.md

 # Install it on device
 [![Telerik Next cross-platform mobile app - all sessions view](https://www.telerik.com/sfimages/default-source/app-store-buttons/googleplay.png?sfvrsn=2)](https://play.google.com/store/apps/details?id=org.nativescript.nativescriptmarketplacedemo&amp;hl=en)

+The app will be also available in the Apple App Store - it is currently under review by Apple.

 # Explore the Source code
 As a prerequisite you should setup [the NativeScript CLI](https://docs.nativescript.org/setup/quick-setup) with its dependencies.